 - October - November 08:00 - 18:30

-- February - August: Breeding season with most penguins at the beach.
+February - August: Mating and breeding season with most penguins at the beach; peak March to May

-- September - October: Penguins at sea, feeding up for moulting.
-Fewer penguins at the beach.
+September - October: Penguins foraging at sea for the moulting season.
+Fewer penguins are at the beach.

 November - December: Moulting season, means losing their waterproof plumage -getting new feathers.
 It lasts for roughly three weeks.
 At this time, penguins don't have the capability to stay warm in the cold sea.
 The stay either at the beach or hide in the bush.

 Most pleasant weather from October-March.
 Day temps are always above 20°C. Rain showers can occur but on a couple of days only.
 During winter it’s much quieter but also colder.
 There is often a light breeze or even strong wind.
 Be prepared and bring a windbreaker.